SAP-samples/btp-onboarding/docs/getstarted_btp_ea/docs/1_discover/4_2_nextmissions.md

 ### Setup additional runtime KYMA

-With this, you can now obtain a Kubernetes-based offering as part of SAP BTP, alongside the Cloud Foundry application runtime or the ABAP runtime, allowing you to choose the option that best suits your needs.
+With this, you can now obtain a Kubernetes-based offering as part of SAP BTP, alongside the Cloud Foundry or ABAP application runtime, allowing you to choose the option that best suits your needs.

 Mission [Getting Started with the SAP BTP, Kyma runtime](https://discovery-center.cloud.sap/missiondetail/3252/3281/).
 <br>